z-prince/mod-0-project-be/README.md

 nothing to commit, working tree clean
 ```

 From here on out, all the work you do will be in your personal copy of this repository.
-Throughout Mod 0, we may call this your "prework repository" or "backend prework"... this refers to your forked copy of this `backend_mod_1_prework` repository that you have just now cloned to your device.
+Throughout Mod 0, we may call this your "prework repository" or "backend prework"... this refers to your forked copy of this repository that you have just now cloned to your device.

 ### IMPORTANT NOTE - PLEASE READ CAREFULLY
-Do **NOT** work directly in the Github interface or use the `Edit` button to work directly from the Github version of your prework repository!
+Do **NOT** work directly in the GitHub interface or use the `Edit` button to make changes from the GitHub version of your prework repository!

-Instead, add your work in your text editor (Atom) on your local machine (laptop) - your prework involves using `git` to track changes and push your work up to Github.
+Instead, add your work in your text editor (Atom) on your local machine (laptop) - your prework involves using `git` to track changes and push your work up to GitHub.
 We will cover how to do this in Mod 0 AND we give explicit instructions on how to do this in each section of the prework!

 ## Get Started

-Each day's `README` will walk you through the necessary steps to save your work.
+Each sections's `README` will walk you through the necessary steps to save your work.

 To begin, open your terminal and `cd` into the `section1` directory.
 Follow the instructions contained in the `README.md` file, and have fun experimenting!

 ----------------------------------